janva/generator-janva-webapp/README.md

 # generator-janva-webapp
 > A first stab at a Yeoman generator in an attempt to get deeper understanding of frontend tools.
 As such it will most likely be full of faults and error :-).
-The generator has not been published at npm.

-Prerequisites : git, node, npm , yo (Yeoman)
+Prerequisites : node, npm , yo (Yeoman), git

 ## Installing Prerequisites

 To try it out you need to have node and npm (which comes bundled with node) installed on your system.
 Following links can be of help to get you started with node, npm and git.

 * [Node](https://nodejs.org)
 * [Installing Node via package manager](https://nodejs.org/en/download/package-manager/)